icylace/deep-into-the-code/Swift/style-guide.md

+Use the nil-coalescing operator instead of its equivalent ternary expression.
+- reason: readability

 In most cases, type parameters have descriptive names, such as Key and Value in Dictionary<Key, Value> and Element in Array<Element>, which tells the reader about the relationship between the type parameter and the generic type or